 (8) The period of imprisonment specified in a warrant of commitment is concurrent with any other period or term of imprisonment that the offender is serving or has to serve.

-(8a) If, immediately before the Fines Legislation Amendment Act 2008 section 12(3) (the amending provision) comes into operation, an offender who has served, is serving or has to serve a period of imprisonment under a warrant of commitment is in prison, the offender is entitled to be released from imprisonment on —

-(a) the day on which the offender would have been entitled to be released if the amending provision had come into operation before the warrant of commitment was issued; or

-(b) the day on which the amending provision comes into operation,

-whichever is later.

-(8b) In the case of an offender who is serving or has to serve a parole term as defined in the Sentencing Act 1995 section 85(1), a reference in subsection (8a) to the offender being entitled to be released is a reference to the offender being eligible to be released on parole.

-(8c) The Registrar may at any time cancel a warrant of commitment for good reason.
+[(8a)-(8c) deleted]

 (9) Nothing in this section affects the power of the Governor to exercise the Royal Prerogative of Mercy.

 [Section 53 amended: Gazette 12 Mar 1999 p.
 1162; No. 9 of 2000 s.
 7; No. 3 of 2008 s.
 12; No. 25 of 2020 s.
-4.]
+4; No. 25 of 2020 s.
+58.]

 [Section 53.
 Modifications to be applied in order to give effect to Cross-border Justice Act 2008: section altered 1 Nov 2009.
 See endnote 1M.]

-Division 4 — Miscellaneous

-54. Warrants of apprehension for people interstate

-(1) Despite any other provision of this Part, if at any time after a fine is registered the Registrar has reason to believe that the offender may be in another State or a Territory, the Registrar may refer the matter to the registrar or clerk of the court by which the fine was imposed, or to a justice, for the issue of a warrant of apprehension under section 112 of the Service and Execution of Process Act 1992 of the Commonwealth.

-(2) The period of imprisonment to be specified in a warrant of apprehension is the period calculated under section 53(3) by reference to the amount owed.
+Division 3F — Interaction of enforcement action under this Part

+[Heading inserted: No. 25 of 2020 s.
+59.]

+53A.
+Effect of enforcement instrument or WDO on other enforcement powers

+(1) If an enforcement instrument (other than a licence suspension order or enforcement warrant) or a WDO is in force in relation to a fine, the Registrar must not, despite any other provision of this Part —

+(a) make or issue another enforcement instrument in relation to the fine; or

+(b) make an application under section 52N in relation to the fine.

+(2) If a licence suspension order is in force in relation to an offender and a fine —

+(a) a power of the Registrar under this Part to make or issue another enforcement instrument, or to make an application under section 52N, in relation to the offender and the fine is not affected; but

+(b) the Registrar must cancel the licence suspension order as soon as practicable if —

+(i) the Registrar issues an enforcement instrument (other than an enforcement warrant or an order to attend for work and development) in relation to the offender and the fine; or

+(ii) the Registrar serves an order to attend for work and development on the offender in relation to the fine; or